-V. Over-optimism and momentum profits
+VI.
+Overconfidence and momentum profits

 Discussions in the previous section confirm that momentum profit originates mainly from underperformance of loser stocks, and the continued underperformance is concentrated in stocks with high short-sale constraints and high divergence in investors' beliefs.
 One of the possible reasons for such a pattern is that investors remain optimistic about the stocks that have had good performance in the recent past and are reluctant to sell them.
-This optimism, generally excessive, together with shortsale constraints widens the differences in opinion which leads to overvaluation resulting in subsequent low returns.
+In the model of Daniel et al (1998), investors who are overconfident about their private information because of the biased self-attribution generate momentum in stock returns in short run and reversal in long run.
+This confidence, generally excessive, together with short-sale constraints widens the differences in opinion which leads to overvaluation resulting in subsequent low returns.
 To test this proposition we examine several conjunctures in which investors display (over)optimism for loser stocks.

-5.1 Initial overpricing and momentum profit from loser stocks
+6.1 Initial overpricing and momentum profit from loser stocks average monthly returns are depicted in Figures 2.

-To examine whether the observed gradual decline in the price of loser stocks is due to prior overvaluation, we analyse their pre-formation (t-17 to t-7) period and post-formation (t-1 to t+23) period returns.
-Five portfolios are composed on loser stocks' RIO and their average monthly returns are depicted in Figures 3 and 4.
 The figures show that the lowest RIO portfolio (RIO1, the most difficult to short-sell) had considerable positive returns during the 12 months prior to the formation period.
 This is followed by slightly higher than zero returns for RIO2 portfolio.
 These results, combined with the results in the previous section that momentum profits can only be earned from the lowest two RIO quintiles, confirm that loser stocks characterised with short-sale constraints are initially overpriced.
 The 24 month holding period return reveals that the market eventually corrects for the mispricing.
-This evidence is consistent with the predictions of behavioural models of Daniel et al. (1998), and

-Hong and Stein (1999) that momentum profit is caused by initial overreaction and a long-run price reversal.
+This evidence is consistent with the predictions of behavioural models of Daniel et al. (1998), and Hong and Stein (1999) that momentum profit is caused by initial overreaction and a long-run price reversal.